 Learn more about those programs on the Funded Partner page.

-The Lane Early Learning Alliance’s (ELA) Parent/Caregiver Advisory Council (PAC) is made up of parents and caregivers who inform key program and policy decisions by the ELA that will affect young children and families in Lane County.
+The Lane Early Learning Alliance’s (ELA) Family Leadership Council (FLC) is made up of parents and caregivers who inform key program and policy decisions by the ELA that will affect young children and families in Lane County.

 LaneKids is Lane County’s Parenting Education and Family Support hub.
 Visit the LaneKids.org page and follow LaneKids on Facebook for activities, parenting blogs, resources, child care, parenting classes, and more.
 Most of the high quality resources listed are free and low-cost.